Westminster Energy, Environment & Transport Forum

 Further sessions review international developments, looking at implications of the UK’s reliance on biomass imports, global carbon removal standards, and conditions for cross‑border trade in verified removals.
 We expect discussion on strengthening sustainability criteria for imported biomass, the UK’s role in shaping emerging global carbon market rules, and alignment with domestic net zero and land‑use strategies.

-Dr Stephen Smith
+Dr Steve Smith

 Associate Professor, Greenhouse Gas Removal, Smith School; and Executive Director, Oxford Net Zero and CO2RE, University of Oxford